In the beginning, there was a fury of noise

 It is there still

-It lingers silent in the center of the great eye
+It lingers silent in the center, waiting

 To breathe fresh stars